 (5) P&I = principal and interest.
 I/O = interest only.
-P&I loans may include interest only periods for a portion of the loan term.
+P&I loans may include interest only periods for a portion of the

-(6) Includes OID, unused fees, and exit fees, but assumes no prepayment penalties or early payoffs.
+(6) Includes PIK interest, OID, amortization, unused fees, and exit fees, but assumes no prepayment penalties or early payoffs.